fsharp/fsharp.org/use/linux/index.md

 ## Option 1: Install from your Linux distribution's package manager

 When being used as .NET language, F# requires a .NET runtime.
 On Linux this runtime is Mono or .NET Core.
 Most Linux distributions include a version of Mono in their repositories.
-Unfortunately, these versions are typically pretty old.
+However, these versions are typically pretty old.
 Therefore, it is *highly recommended* that you add the official Mono package repository to your package manager, as described below.
 This makes it easy to get updates or uninstall, if required.